massCodeIO/documentation/docs/essentials/storage.md

 Follow these steps:

 - Click on the **Open storage** button.
-- Select the folder where the snippets are stored.
+- Select the folder containing the file `db.json`.

 ## Move

 - Click on the **Move storage** button.
-- Select the folder where the snippets will be stored.
+- Select the folder where the `db.json` file will be moved.

 ## Migrate